What we know about Kam McLeod and Bryer Schmegelsky, targets of national manhunt | CBC News

 Kam McLeod, 19, and Bryer Schmegelsky, 18, are the subject of a national manhunt after RCMP named them as suspects in the double homicide of Lucas Fowler and Chynna Deese and in the suspicious death of an unidentified man.

-Fowler, 23, an Australian, and Deese, 24, an American, were discovered along the side of the Alaska Highway south of Liard Hot Springs, B.C., on July 15.
+Fowler, 23, an Australian, and Deese, 24, an American, were discovered shot to death along the side of the Alaska Highway south of Liard Hot Springs, B.C., on July 15.

-Four days after the bodies of Fowler and Deese were found, McLeod and Schmegelsky's burnt-out truck was discovered near the community of Dease Lake, B.C., more than 470 kilometres away from the first crime scene.
+Four days later, McLeod and Schmegelsky's burnt-out truck was found near the community of Dease Lake, B.C., more than 470 kilometres away from the first crime scene.

 The body of an unidentified man in his 50s or 60s was found two kilometres south of that truck.